riwazp21/reddit_scraper_v2.0/README.md

 #### Running the program

    1. Make sure you have your environment working before you run your python script.
-   2. First, you need to run the python file that will scrape all the html content in the URL.
-Make sure that your reddit link has the old attribute in it.
+   2. Go to CS325_p3 director
+   3. Run the following command to run the project
-      ```python content_scraper.py URL```
+      ```python run.py URL```
    4. For example,

       ```python content_scraper.py https://www.old.reddit.com/r/funny/comments/16brnzb/self_aware/```
-   6. After running this line of code, you will have a new file called content.txt in your directory, which has all the html content of the given link
+   6. After running this line of code, you will have a new file called content.txt inside the Data/raw directory, which has all the html content of the given link.
+And another file called comment.txt inside the Data/processed directory
-   7. This will take few minutes, depending on how big the reddit post is.
-   8. Then run the following command in your terminal to scrape all the comments from the html dump file
-      ```python comment_scraper.py content.txt```
-   9. After running this line of code, you will have a new file called comment.txt in your directory, which has all the comments from the html dump file
-   10. You can run this command to print out the contents inside the file comment.txt
-       ```cat comment.txt```